By Michael McDowall

 “We have seen a lot of people leave the city: many of them have gone elsewhere, where they can cut their expenses, perhaps not pay rent, perhaps give up an apartment,” Lanteri said.
 “I personally have seen some people start to trickle back, even though we don’t have a clear ending in sight.
 Who would ever have expected that we would live through something like this, and that it would last as long as it has?”

 It’s a material reality that has upended the lives of gigging newcomers, established players, and everyone in between.
-As of October, jobs in the performing arts had declined 72 percent from September 2019, according to the Center for an Urban Future, in what it called “”
+As of October, jobs in the performing arts had declined 72 percent from September 2019, according to the Center for an Urban Future, in what it called “the sharpest job loss of any industry in the city’s economy.”

 “It’s a really challenging time for us all,” said Colleen Thomas-Young, a choreographer, performing artist, and professor of professional practice at Barnard.
 “I’m watching companies fold, I’m watching colleagues leave the city, I’m filling out a lot of graduate school recommendations for professional dancers.
 If people are concerned and care about this art form and care about art—if you have the ability to donate money to individuals and smaller companies—you should give.
 Give to your community, and give to your artists, because they are all struggling right now.
 Just like we’re all thinking about helping smaller businesses in New York City, it’s the same thing with art.”